 It is used in the world of IoT where smart devices communicate and cooperate without boundaries in a secure manner to keep data away from remote and vulnerable concentration points.

-The platform is in beta testing.
+As of now, the platform is in beta testing.

-The digital identities can be used to sign transactions.
+uPort-based digital identities can be used to sign transactions.